NAB Logo

 For the people: 15

 Our democracy is a government of the people, for the people.
 Let's keep it that way.
-Vote on November 8.
 Get registered.
-Learn the issues.
-Cast your vote.
+Seek out reliable reporting on the candidates and issues.
+Cast your vote on November 5.
 It's that simple.
 This is a public service announcement from (STATION).

-Need a reason to vote?
-How about lots of reasons: health care, education, jobs, the environment or national security.
-When it comes to the issues that affect Americans, every vote counts.
-Cast your vote on November 8.
+From the top to the bottom of your ballot, every vote counts.
+Get registered, get the facts and cast your vote on November 5.
 It's your chance to make a difference.
 Learn more at (STATION ELECTION URL or vote411.org).
 This is a public service announcement from (STATION).

 It's personal: 20

 Elections aren't about the candidates.
 They're about you.
-Want to have a say in what happens to your country?
-Your state?
-Your community?
-Your family?
-Your future?
-You have a personal stake in the upcoming elections.
-Register to vote.
-Learn the issues.
-Cast your ballot on November 8.
+You have a personal stake in our democracy.
+If you want to have a say in what happens to your country - your community - your future - then register to vote, seek out reliable reporting on the issues the issues and cast your ballot on November 5.
 This is a public service announcement from (STATION).

 National Association of Broadcasters